Benoît Jacob

 by the LGPL.

 Any feedback on it would be much appreciated.
-We guess it should beof macros or inline functions from this file en pair with using a normal
+We guess it should be

 reformulated, but don't know how.